PRIVATE ORGANIZATIONS & FUNDRAISING

 Tue & Thu: 9:00am-3:00pm

-Government materials or email may not be used to support fund-raising.
-Once fundraiser is approved, it can be advertised through: Staff Bulletin board, flyers and word of mouth, or the 316th Public Affairs Office.
-The following disclaimer must be provided in all verbal communication and public announcements to include Fundraisers per AFI 34-223, Section 10.1, "This is a private organization.
+Government materials or email may not be used to support fundraising.
+Once the fundraiser is approved, it can be advertised through: Staff Bulletin board, flyers and word-of-mouth, or the 316th Public Affairs Office.
+The following disclaimer must be provided in all verbal communication and public announcements to include Fundraisers per AFI 34-223, Section 10.1: "This is a private organization.
 It is not a part of the Department of Defense or any of its components and it has no governmental status."

-Fund-raising activities may not duplicate or compete with the AAFES or a NAFI, such as the club, base restaurants, outdoor recreation or the base golf course.
+Fundraising activities may not duplicate or compete with the AAFES or a NAFI, such as the Club, base restaurants, Outdoor Recreation or the base golf Courses.

-If fundraiser involves food preparation, food handlers training must be obtained from Public Health.
-A copy of the training must be turned in with fundraiser request.
+If the fundraiser involves food preparation, food-handlers training must be obtained from Public Health.
+A copy of the training must be turned in with the fundraiser request.

-Fund-raising events that 316 FSS/FSR deems “unusual” require additional coordination through the 11th Wing Commander or designee.
+Fundraising events that the 316 FSS/FSR deems “unusual” will require additional coordination through the 316th Wing Commander or designee.

 Fundraisers cannot involve games of chance, lotteries, raffles or other gambling-type activities, except as provided for in AFI 34-223, Private Organization Program.

-Fund-raising during the Combined Federal Campaign (CFC) and Air Force Assistance Fund (AFAF) are subject to more stringent requirements than fund-raisers throughout the rest of the year.
-If a Private Organization wants to conduct a fund-raiser and donate 100% of the proceeds to the CFC or AFAF or keep any portion of the funds, please submit your request at least 4 weeks in advance.
-The approval process has to be coordinated through 316 MSG/CC, 316 WG/JA and 316 WG/CC per AFI 36-3101.
+Fundraising during the Combined Federal Campaign (CFC) and Air Force Assistance Fund (AFAF) are subject to more stringent requirements than fundraisers throughout the rest of the year.
+If a Private Organization wants to conduct a fundraiser and donate 100% of the proceeds to the CFC or AFAF or keep any portion of the funds, please submit your request at least 4 weeks in advance.
+The approval process has to be coordinated through the 316 MSG/CC, 316 WG/JA and 316 WG/CC, per AFI 36-3101.

 What is a Private Organization?

-Unofficial activities/organizations are small groups that are not required to be formally established as Private Organization because their current assets (including cash, investments, inventory and receivables) do not exceed a monthly average of $1,000 over a three month period.
-(AFI 34-223 Section 2.
-2.2.)
+Unofficial activities/organizations are small groups that are not required to be formally established as Private Organizations because their current assets (including cash, investments, inventory and receivables) do not exceed a monthly average of $1,000 over a 3-month period (AFI 34-223 Section 2.
+2.2.).